TwinCAT-Libre/TWixCAT/README.md

 1. Copy the folder for the installer from this repo into your solution folder and add it to existing -or-
 1. In an existing or new solution add a new project using the `Setup Project for Wix v3` template and manually change/create the required wix files
 2. Modify the entries in the `Configuration.wxi`.
-3. Plase any relevant image files in the UI folder
+3. Plase any relevant image files and licesnes in the `resources` folder of the Wix project to be displayed during the install process
 4. Change the Harvestpath in the `.wixproj` file to match your solution name
 > You will have to modify the HarvestPath and replace PLC-Wix with your TwinCAT Solution folder name
 > ```<HeatDirectory Directory="..\```**PLC-Wix**```\_Boot\TwinCAT RT (x64)\....."```